nqngo/talks/slides/cloud/rise-of-private-cloud.md

 ## Public Cloud Drawbacks

+- Digital Sovereign.
 - Cost Unpredictability.
 - Compliance and Security Challenges.
 - Lack of Control and Customisation.
 - Vendor Lock-in.
-- Sovereign Risk.

 Note:

+- *Digital Sovereign:* A country's government will suddenly change its policies or sudden trade embargo, impacting the ability to operate or access data in that country.
+Eg: in China, strict data sovereignty laws require that data generated in the country must stay in the country.
+Or recently, AWS has stopped taking new AWS customers in Russia.
 - *Cost Unpredictability:* While public clouds operate on a pay-as-you-go model, which can be cost-effective, they can also lead to unpredictable costs.
-If not carefully managed, resource usage can quickly scale up, leading to unexpectedly high bills.
+The vendor might decide to change their pricing structure, complicating the budgeting process.
+Eg: AWS EC2 price hike.
+Teams might also accidentally leave resources running, which can lead to unexpected costs.
 - *Compliance and Security Challenges:* While many public cloud providers offer tools and certifications to help with compliance, it might be difficult to be fully in compliance of an infrastructure you cannot control.
 Eg: GDPR, HIPAA, ISM control.
 Data might accidentally get exposed during testing and production.
 - *Lack of Control and Customisation:* With a public cloud, organisations have less control over their infrastructure and data.
 The cloud provider manages the underlying hardware and software, which can limit customisation and may not meet specific needs.
 Eg: GPU, TPU, hardware accelerators.
 - *Vendor Lock-in:* Migrating to a different cloud provider or on-premise can be complicated and costly.

-- *Sovereign Risk:* A country's government will suddenly change its policies or sudden trade embargo, impacting the ability to operate or access data in that country.
-Eg: in China, strict data sovereignty laws require that data generated in the country must stay in the country.
-Or recently, AWS has stopped taking new AWS customers in Russia.

 Link: https://www.businessinsider.com/amazon-aws-halting-new-customers-in-russia-belarus-2022-3